nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * The foundational code for add and find features are adapted from [AB-3](https://github.com/nus-cs2103-AY2324S1/tp).
 * The formatting for the developer guide is inspired by [NUSCoursemates](https://ay2324s1-cs2103t-t17-4.github.io/tp/DeveloperGuide.html).
+* The formatting for the developer guide is inspired by [InTrack](https://ay2223s1-cs2103t-t11-2.github.io/tp/DeveloperGuide.html).

 --------------------------------------------------------------------------------------------------------------------